Nagaraj17-Java/react-material-time-picker/README.md

 Once you have imported the component, you can use it in your app as follows:

-The "TimePicker" component needs the following:
+The "TimePicker" component needs the following variables:
 - A function for applying changes, which uses the useState hook to update the time
 - A function for hiding the modal from the page, called handleClose
 - A title that will appear at the top of the modal